Kairotic/mistakes/dyadic.md

 type Multitude a = [Unit a]
 ~~~~

+Note that the same type parameter is used in `Unit a` and `Multitude
+a`, which means that you for example can't mix `Sheep` and `Cow`s in
+the same multitude.

 However again, the detail makes this a little bit complex.
 Firstly,
 such a list is allowed to be empty, whereas the number zero is not
 represented by this definition.
 Indeed, neither is the number one -- a